Girls Rock Concert Rocks Avery Plaza

 The IRWAG (Institute for Research of Woman and Gender) kicked off their 25th anniversary celebrations today at 4:00 on the steps in Avery Plaza.
 Despite impending threat of rain, five very different groups of women/with women performed for the crowd.
-Bwog sent the head of our Riots and Rock department, Allie Pines, to check it out.
+Bwog sent the head of our Riots and Rock department, Alexander Pines, to check it out.

 Ostensibly beginning at 4:00, IRWAG wasn’t allowed to have any group using amplified sound play until after 5:00 due to university policy (War on Fun strikes again?).
 Thus, the first performance by Martha Redbone was mostly a cappella.
 Under the watchful eye of two public safety officers, her set wound down around 4:20 and was followed by about an hour of awkward silence until sound checks were allowed to commence.